 You can purchase the Museum Card, which gives you free access to all museums in Berne for 24 hours or 48 hours, at your own cost.
 For further information, please contact the following website, where you can also purchase the museum card online: https://www.bern.com/it/detail/museum-card

 Kafigturm – The Prison Tower

 A stroll along Spitalgasse leads to Barenplatz, the square dominated by the imposing Kafigturm, the so-called “Prison Tower.”This tower, built-in 1256, is the old gate that gave access to the city of Bern.
 At one time, criminals and murderers were imprisoned here, but today it is a political debate.
 Since 1999, the Prison Tower has been the seat of the Political Forum of the Confederation and a venue for important events and exhibitions.
 If you are interested in visiting the Tower, the Bern Polit-Forum organizes guided tours to learn more about its history.
 This is a free 45-minute tour and can also be combined with a guided tour of the current exhibitions in the tower.
 You can register for the tour at the following link: https://www.polit-forum-bern.ch/fuehrungen/.

 Einsteinhaus – The house of Einstein

 7I wonder if there is a specific place in the city of Bern where Albert Einstein found inspiration for one of his formulas on relativity.
-What we know for sure is that the great scientist lived on the Kramgasse, the central section of the old city, where famous fountains meet, among others, including ZahringerBrunnen depicting the bear in armor and flag, the symbol of Bern.
+We know for sure that the great scientist lived on the Kramgasse, the central section of the old city, where famous fountains meet, among others, including ZahringerBrunnen depicting the bear in armor and flag, the symbol of Bern.